roc-lang/roc/TUTORIAL.md

 `Custom description -> description` branch, `Custom description` would be a pattern.
 In programming, using patterns in branching conditionals like `when` is known as [pattern matching](https://en.wikipedia.org/wiki/Pattern_matching).
 You may hear people say things like "let's pattern match on `Custom` here" as a way to suggest making a `when` branch that begins with something like `Custom description ->`.

+## Booleans

+In many programming languages, `true` and `false` are special language keywords that refer to the two boolean values.
+In Roc, booleans do not get special keywords; instead, they are exposed as the ordinary values `Bool.true` and `Bool.false`.

+This design is partly to keep the number of special keywords in the language smaller, but mainly to suggest how booleans are intended be used in Roc: for [*boolean logic*](https://en.wikipedia.org/wiki/Boolean_algebra) (`&&`, `||`, and so on) as opposed to for data modeling.
+Tags are the preferred choice for data modeling, and having tag values be more concise than boolean values helps make this preference clear.

+As an example of why tags are encouraged for data modeling, in many languages it would be common to write a record like `{ name: "Richard", isAdmin: Bool.true }`, but in Roc it would be preferable to write something like `{ name: "Richard", role: Admin }`.
+At first, the `role` field might only ever be set to `Admin` or `Normal`, but because the data has been modeled using tags instead of booleans, it's much easier to add other alternatives in the future, like `Guest` or `Moderator` - some of which might also want payloads.

 ## Lists